sonata-project/SonataMarkItUpBundle/Resources/doc/reference/installation.rst

 Base bundles
 ------------

-This bundle is mainely dependant of the SonataJqueryBundle.
+This bundle is mainly dependant of the SonataJqueryBundle.
 So be sure you have install this bundle before start:

  * http://sonata-project.org/bundles/jquery/master/doc/reference/installation.html